ancap-ch/from-en/pt-PT/Universally Preferable Behaviour/p03_ch03_03_existence_versus_non-existence.md

 When we take the UPB framework and apply it to moral propositions regarding government and religion, some very interesting results occur.

-The proposition that is most often used to justify government power is: “the government has the right to take your money.”
+The proposition that is most often used to justify government power is: “the government has the right to take your money”.
 This, however, is an utterly imprecise and false statement.
 The “government” does not have the right to take your money, since “the government” is merely a concept, an abstract description for a self-defined group of people.
 UPB requires a more consistent and objective statement.
 Since moral rules must be the same for everyone in all places and at all times, we must rephrase the rule in this way:

 “*Human beings can morally take money from other human beings if they make up a conceptual agency that justifies their actions.*”

 If we return to Bob and Doug in our little room of moral experimentation, we can very quickly see that this becomes an impossible proposition.

 If Bob says to Doug: “I now represent the ideal concept ‘FUBAR,’ which fully justifies me taking your lighter from you.
-Since you now owe me your lighter, you must hand it over, or I will be compelled to take it from you by force.”
+Since you now owe me your lighter, you must hand it over, or I will be compelled to take it from you by force”.

 What will Doug’s reaction be?
 Remember, according to UPB, whatever is valid for Bob must also be valid for Doug.
 Inevitably, Doug will reply: “Oh yeah?
 Well *I* now represent the ideal concept ‘ANTI-FUBAR,’ which fully justifies me retaining possession of my lighter.
-Since you now have no right to take my lighter, if you try to take it, I will be compelled to defend myself by force.”
+Since you now have no right to take my lighter, if you try to take it, I will be compelled to defend myself by force”.

 As you can see, if *Bob* has the right to make up imaginary obligations and impose them on Doug, then *Doug* has the right to make up imaginary obligations and impose them on Bob.
 Clearly, we immediately end up in a perfect stalemate.
 If it is morally good to impose made-up obligations on other people, but it is impossible to do it if *everyone* possesses that ability, then morality becomes impossible.
 The only way that Bob can impose his made-up obligation on Doug is if Doug refuses to impose his made up obligation on Bob – thus we have a situation where what is moral for one person can only be achieved by the other person acting in an anti-moral manner.
 Virtue can thus only be enabled by vice, which is impossible – and we have opposing moral rules for two human beings in the same circumstance, which UPB instantly rejects as invalid.